titan-trials/REQuantara/CONTEXT.md

 - Paper trading account: $10,000
 - SDK: alpaca-py
 - Execution: MarketOrderRequest, TimeInForce.DAY
-- Position sizing: 50% of portfolio per ticker
+- Position sizing: 20% of portfolio per ticker (5 tickers × 20% = 100% invested, no
+  margin).
+Was 50%, which produced ~1.91x leverage and caused buying-power rejections.
+- Order verification: `submit_and_verify()` polls order status after submission, because Alpaca can accept an order into the system and reject it seconds later.
+  A rejected order returns `(None, None)` so nothing is logged as executed.
 - Position check: skips BUY if position OR pending order exists (duplicate-order fix)
 - **Stop loss enforcement**: `check_stop_loss()` in `alpaca_executor.py` compares
   Alpaca's live `avg_entry_price` against current price before evaluating the model's